For Full Results:

 The third qualifying match was between the "Last Outlaw" Garrett Holiday and the "Cyborg Saiyan" Rick Rekon.
-Both men received their training in the Albany area with Rekon training at the XWA Academy and Holiday the IYF Academy.
+Both men received their training in the Albany area with Rekon training at the XWA Academy and Holiday at the IYF Academy.
 Holiday and Rekon were very evenly matched and went longer than any other qualifying match at almost twelve minutes.
 Although Rekon was able to escape earlier in the match, the second time Holiday locked in the Anaconda Vice, Rekon passed out.

 In the fourth qualifying match, "Mr. Must See" Tyler Vincent took on Antoine Nicolas.
-Vincent has held gold in several companies in the northeast and Nicolas, a newcomer, was recently featured on Botchamania.
-Nicolas used his high-flying style to take the fight to Vincent, but in the end it cost him.
+Vincent has held gold in several companies in the northeast and Nicolas, a newcomer was recently featured on Botchamania.
+Nicolas used his high-flying style to take the fight to Vincent, but in the end, it cost him.
 As Nicolas came off the ropes for a springboard maneuver, Vincent caught him with a spear and picked up the victory.

 The fifth qualifying match featured "The Underground King" Slyck Wagner Brown against "The Natural" Nick Sullivan.
-Sullivan took the advantage early by using his amateur skills and wrestling SWB to the mat.
+Sullivan took advantage early by using his amateur skills and wrestling SWB to the mat.
 Slyck used his superior striking ability and his agility to make a comeback before hitting the Slingshot Lariat for the win.

 The sixth and final qualifying match was between two friends who were willing to do whatever it took to leave with the belt.
 "Too Rad" Kyle Brad and Robbie E had the shortest qualifying match of the night at just under seven minutes.
-The two men know each other very well and in the end Kyle was able to catch Robbie by surprise with a quick roll-up.
+The two men know each other very well and in the end, Kyle was able to catch Robbie by surprise with a quick roll-up.
 The field of twelve was down to six as we went into intermission.

-The first match after intermission was a three way between "Tattoed Ugly" Lenn Oddity, "Mr. Canada" Ricky Williams, and Hippy Dicky Moon.
+The first match after intermission was a three-way between "Tattoed Ugly" Lenn Oddity, "Mr. Canada" Ricky Williams, and Hippy Dicky Moon.
 Williams and Moon were able to keep Oddity outside of the ring for most of the match, but after the referee was knocked out Lenn took advantage.
 After hitting both of his opponents with Shattered Dreams, Oddity pinned Mr. Canada for the win.